 NPS-chip Nanoarchitecture and Functionality

-Nanoplasmonic Sensing in general exploits metallic nanoparticles, usually Ag or Au, as local sensing elements, which offer a combination of unique properties; including ultrahigh sensitivity, small sample amount/volume (due to the tininess of the “sensor”, i.e. a nanoparticle typically in the 50 – 100 nm size range) and capability for fast, real-time (millisecond time resolution) remote readout.
+Nanoplasmonic Sensing in general, exploits metallic nanoparticles, usually gold (Au) or silver (Ag), as local sensing elements, which offer a combination of unique properties; including ultrahigh sensitivity, small sample amount/volume (due to the tininess of the “sensor”, i.e. a nanoparticle typically in the 50 – 100 nm size range) and capability for fast, real-time (millisecond time resolution) remote readout.

-In Insplorion’s patent applied Nanoplasmonic Sensing (NPS) technology the sensing is realized through nanofabricated arrays of non-interacting, identical gold nanodisks on a transparent substrate.
-This gold nanodisk array (the “sensor”) is then covered with a thin (few tens of nm) film of a dielectric spacer layer (see figure to the right) onto which the studied sample material (e.g. nanoparticles or a thin film) is deposited.
-The sensor (nano)particles are thereby embedded in the sensor surface and not physically interacting with the studied nanomaterial, except via the LSPR dipole field.
-The latter penetrates though the spacer layer and has considerable strength also on and in proximity to its surface and can, therefore, sense dielectric changes there (see figure below).
+In Insplorion’s patent, "Applied Nanoplasmonic Sensing (NPS) technology", the sensing is realized through nanofabricated arrays of non-interacting, identical gold nanodisks on a glass surface.
+This gold nanodisk array (the “sensor”) is then covered with a thin film of a dielectric spacer layer.
+The sensor nanoparticles are thereby embedded in the sensor surface and not physically interacting with the studied nanomaterial, except via the LSPR dipole field.

-A major advantage of the NPS approach is that any material shape and size (e.g. very small nanoparticles down to 1 nm or films) and any material type (e.g. metal, insulator, polymer) can be studied on a wide range of substrate materials (i.e. spacer layers).
+A major advantage of the NPS approach is that any material shape and size and any material type can be studied on a nano level on a wide range of substrate materials.